 We are vulnerable when we are grieving or mourning.
 This is not the time to compare yourself to others or be worried about your inability to get back to normal.
 Just remind yourself that there is a difference between before and after, and that you are going through a phase.
 No one else can predict how long the healing will take, not even you.
 Grief can bring along with it five stages: denial, anger, bargaining, depression and acceptance.
 You are only healed when you accept it in your heart.
 Everyone has their own ways and take their own time to deal with grief.

 Nothing heals us better than communing with nature.
 Have a walk in the park, water the plants or go to any place where nature is abundant.
 Nature has the innate capacity to heal.
 It will always end up soothing your heart and clearing your mind.

-Do something you enjoy Everyone has something that they enjoy doing so much that they forget everything else.
+Everyone has something that they enjoy doing so much that they forget everything else.
 Whatever that activity is for you, indulge in it, even if only for a while.
 It can be cooking, dancing, driving or anything you loved doing as a child.
 For me it is writing.
 I pen down my thoughts, I write a story, a poem or even a letter.
 It heals me from within.
 I know someone whose passion was playing basketball and during her lows she not only started playing it more often, but also took to coaching street children.
-I saw her grow as a human being and heal herself through her favourite sport.
+I saw her grow as a human being and heal herself through her favorite sport.
 Sometimes grief has its own way of showing us new paths.

 It’s sad but true that often, to escape the pain, we indulge in compulsive behaviour.
 It can be anything from getting violent to substance abuse to extreme sexual activities or just being mean and spiteful to others.
 One of my friends, whenever she hit a low, would indulge in sexual activities with random strangers.
 When her other friends and I tried to talk sense to her about the risks of her actions, she would verbally abuse us.
 Even though we loved her a lot, her abuses got too much for us to take and we drifted apart.
 This left her feeling lonely and isolated.

 Also, if we have someone who advises us or gives us a patient hearing during our moments of despair, we must consider ourselves fortunate that there’s someone who cares enough and so, they should be treated with respect.
 Directing our anger towards them will only intensify our misery.

 This is one thing that has always worked.
 We breathe without effort.
 Till that breath is there, we can assure ourselves that there is a higher power that is looking after us.
 Have faith that if you have come here, you have all the power to make it out of here too.
 This too shall pass.
 And it always does.

-Grief is something that strikes everyone unawares, despite our best prayers.
+The grief of losing a loved one is something that strikes everyone unawares, despite our best prayers.
 I believe that grief always leaves us with gems along the way.
 Trust the process.
 You will be fine.

 Spot an error in this article?
-A typo may be?
+A typo maybe?
 Or an incorrect source?
 Let us know!